bvn-architecture/FuturesForum/src/_posts/2015-05-28-00-futures-forum.md

 ## How to use this web app ##

-This has all the info on what's going on.
-Here's how to get the most out of it.
+This app has all the info on what's going on.
+Here's how to get the most out of it:

 ### Tap to expand cards ###

-Each session and thing that happens has a card.
+Each session and event happens has a card, even breaks and meals.
 You can tap to expand it and see all the details about that thing!

 ### Tweet automagically ###